Powered by SchoolDash

 This school is a member of Carlton Academy Trust.
 (Other schools in this trust include Carlton Mills and Thorpe Primary.)

-Particular strengths include Progress, Disadvantaged pupils, Attainment and Finances.
-Relative weaknesses include Environment, Attendance, Representation and Admissions.
+Particular strengths include Disadvantaged pupils, Progress, Attainment and Finances.
+Relative weaknesses include Environment, Representation, Admissions and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.